Inventium/rubymacros.com/source/content/_todo.html.md

  * http://c2.com/cgi/wiki?GenerativeProgramming
  * Macro style programming, Rails 3 Way, p.
 121

+* Link out to Metz's "Omega Mess" as and end goal of refactoring into macro-like constructions.

 A small amount of math: \\(\forall x \in X\\)

 ### Rails helpers for macro examples.